Skip to Main Content

 • Educational inequalities

-A health disparity (HD) is a health difference that adversely affects disadvantaged populations, based on one or more of the following health outcomes:
+The National Institutes of Health (NIH) define health disparity as "a health difference that adversely affects disadvantaged populations, based on one or more of the following health outcomes:

 • Higher incidence and/or prevalence and earlier onset of disease